fastapi/fastapi/docs/alternatives.md

 As it is based on the previous standard for synchronous Python web frameworks (WSGI), it can't handle Websockets and other things, although it still has high performance too.

 !!! info
-    Hug was created by Timothy Crosley, the same creator of <a href="https://github.com/timothycrosley/isort" target="_blank">`isort`</a>, a great tool to automatically sort imports in Python files.
+    Hug was created by Timothy Crosley, the same creator of <a href="https://github.com/timothycrosley/isort" class="external-link" target="_blank">`isort`</a>, a great tool to automatically sort imports in Python files.

 !!! check "Ideas inspired in **FastAPI**"
     Hug inspired parts of APIStar, and was one of the tools I found most promising, alongside APIStar.